Friday, August 19, 2005ChuckBaldwin.com Announces Two New Pages

 posted @ 04:43 PM PDT [link] [Karma: -2 (+/-)]

-Monday, April 11, 2005
+Monday, April 11, 2005Bush to dismantle Amtrak

 The Bush budget for 2006 proposes ending federal support of Amtrak, the only US national passenger rail service.
 In fiscal 2005, the federal subsidy to Amtrak was $1.2 billion, which is what Bush spends in six days in Iraq. $1.2 billion to support Amtrak is far less than 1% of the 2006 Defense Department budget.
+Eliminating federal support will force Amtrak into bankruptcy and will cause it to shut operations.

 Amtrak provides intercity and cross-country service to more than 500 US destinations in 46 states on a 22,000-mile route system.
 24 million passengers rode Amtrak this past year, an all-time high and ridership has soared on all routes, from the northeast corridor, to the west, midwest and more.